JeffersonLab/clas12alignment/fmt/README.md

 ## Setup
 A minimal setup is required to run the program.
 In the `run.sh` file, three variables need to be set
-* `TORUSMAP` and `SOLENOIDMAP` should point to the desired solenoid map appropiate for the run, and
+* `TORUSMAP` and `SOLENOIDMAP` should point to the desired solenoid map appropriate for the run, and
 * `COATJAVA` should point to the desired coatjava installation.

-With this setup done, the script prints the programs' usage if its ran without any parameters.
+With this setup done, the script prints the programs' usage if it's ran without any parameters.

 **Note**.
 By default, the program assumes the number of FMT layers to be 3.
 If this changes, change the `FMTLAYERS` variable in `src/.../test/Constants.java` to the new value.